 Do you treat oral cancer?

-No, at Asha Dental, we do not treat oral cancer.
+No, at Asha Dental in Leawood, Lenexa, KS, we do not treat oral cancer.
 We help to catch it.
 When it comes to cancer, early detection is of critical importance.
 It can literally save your life.
 Since we are the most familiar with how your mouth looks normally, we are prepared to identify any abnormalities.
-If we see anything that looks like pre-cancer or cancer, we will may perform a biopsy.
+If we see anything that looks like pre-cancer or cancer, we will perform a biopsy.
 This is where a portion of the tissue is taken from your mouth for further testing.
-In some cases, we may refer you directly to an oncologist in the Leawood area so they can perform further tests and then discuss treatment options with you.
+In some cases, we may refer you directly to an oncologist in the Leawood and Lenexa areas in Kansas so they can perform further tests and then discuss treatment options with you.

 When to call us: